meganlkm/sublime-s3/README.md

 ## TODO

-☐ upload a file
+* upload a file
-☐ download a file
+* download a file
-☐ escaping s3 key selection creates a new scratch file
+* escaping s3 key selection creates a new scratch file
+* region selection